 What counts in a good story is the person inside.
 Keep it simple.
 I write the book that wants to be written.
 Behind every first sentence is a thread that takes you to the last.

-He has authored many books including his masterpiece, the Alchemist and we have chosen top 9 Paulo Coelho books for our review.
+He has authored many books including his masterpiece, the Alchemist and we have chosen top 15 from the extensive Paulo Coelho book list.

 And, when you want something, all the universe conspires in helping you to achieve it.